dazinator/Dazinator.Extensions.Http/README.md

 ```

-Now you can register this handler with the handler registry, and then configure it on a http client like so:
+Now you can do the following as shown in the example below:

+- Register a delegate to configure the handlers options dynamically based on the httpclient name that's requested.
+- Register the handler with the "handler registry" with a particular name.
+This allows you to add this handler "name" to a http clients "Handlers" list when
+configuring http clients.
+This will cause the handler to be added to the http clients HttpClientFactoryOptions later on

 ```cs
    services.AddHttpClient();